 In their public appearance at the Armory in December 2022, Vujanović and Cvejić emphasized the importance of exteriorizing and sharing experience and memory with other people.
 Similarly, Jikken Kōbō shared experience that was based in experimentation and inquisitory optimism.
 In so far as their practice did not receive the documentation, or in some cases archiving, adequate to the level of work being created, there continues to exist a dilemma.

 In 1955, Yamaguchi Katsuhiro and Takemitsu Tôru of Jikken Kōbō collaborated with filmmaker Matsumoto Toshio on the film Ginu’yû (The Silver Bike).
 The film is about a young girl named Alice who “longs for a bicycle and depicts a dream of the wind” .
 The film according to director Matsumoto was a mixture of Matsumoto’s “preference for hyperrealism and Yamaguchi’s predilection for constructivism.
 The result was a work in which the classical opposition of illusion and abstraction was bridged”.
-One of the first examples of experimental film in Japan, the original version and its copies sadly no longer exist.
-What is left are traces of the concept, stories of the collaboration, and the ways in which this project’s influence lives on.
+One of the first examples of experimental film in Japan, the original version was thought to be lost for many years.
+What was left were traces of the concept, stories of the collaboration, and the ways in which this project’s influence lived on.
+While it was found, it’s wavering permanence raises important questions.
 In thinking about how we handle documentation of transindividual formations today, perhaps our methods of documenting and retelling need to be expanded as we think of sharing our present in the future.
 Technologies change, as will the necessity to question our social relations and expand our social imaginations.
 Ultimately, the continued scholarship on the group illustrates the ability for such collective formations aligned with the transindividual to have a future that organically continues, it is just a matter of how we can help.

 Members of Jikken Kōbō: